On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 \item Whenever $U_i \cap U_j \neq \emptyset$, we have $\varphi_i^{\ast}Z_i = g_{ij} \varphi_j^{\ast} Z_j$ for some nowhere vanishing holomorphic function $g_{ij}$ defined on $U_i \cap U_j$. \end{itemize} \end{defi}

-Throughout this section and the next one, all blow ups of foliations (and vector fields) are standard (homogeneous) and assumed to be centered in the singular set of the foliation in question (or of the foliation associated with the vector field).
+Throughout this section and the next one, all blow ups of foliations (and of vector fields) are {\it standard}.
+Moreover the centers of the blow ups are always contained in the singular set of the foliation in question (associated foliation in the case of vector fields).

 Consider now a holomorphic foliation $\fol$ defined on a complex manifold $M$ of dimension~$3$ and let $p \in M$ be a singular point of $\fol$.
 A {\it separatrix} (or analytic separatrix) for $\fol$ at~$p$ is an irreducible analytic curve invariant by $\fol$, passing through~$p$, and not contained in the singular set ${\rm Sing}\, (\fol)$ of $\fol$.
 Along similar lines, a {\it formal separatrix} for $\fol$ at~$p$ is a formal irreducible curve $S$ invariant by $\fol$ and centered at~$p$.
 In other words, in local coordinates $(x,y,z)$ around $p$ where $\fol$ is represented by the vector field $X = F \partial /\partial x + G \partial /\partial y + H \partial /\partial z$, the formal separatrix $S$ is given by a triplet of formal series $t \mapsto \varphi (t) = (\varphi_1 (t), \varphi_2 (t) , \varphi_3 (t))$ satisfying the following (formal) equations